North East England: Elections

-2004 regional assembly referendum
+Bodies

 In November 2004, a referendum on whether a directly elected regional assembly should be set up for North East England resulted in a decisive "no" vote.
 The number of people who voted against the plans was 696,519 (78%), while 197,310 (22%) voted in favour.
 John Prescott, the Deputy Prime Minister at the time, admitted that his plans for regional devolution had suffered an "emphatic defeat" to the no campaign, spearheaded by Dominic Cummings.
 Bernard Jenkin, the Conservative spokesman for the regions, said the vote would mean the end of plans for a North East Assembly.
 He told the BBC: "The whole idea of regional government has been blown out of the water by this vote".

-Combined authorities

 The former Association of North East Councils was based in Newcastle upon Tyne, and the preceding North East Assembly was based in Gateshead until its dissolution in 2009.
 Local enterprise partnerships were established, these later became combined authorities.
 The North East Combined Authority was established in 2014 and covered much of the region excluding Tees Valley.
 North of Tyne authorities later split off, leaving authorities south of the River Tyne.

 The Tees Valley boroughs (Darlington, Hartlepool, Stockton-on-Tees, Redcar & Cleveland, and Middlesbrough) established the Tees Valley Combined Authority in 2016.